xuan13hao/VeinLogin/README.md

 advantages over the traditional authentication methods and other biometric technologies.
 However, no solution based on finger vein recognition technology at present is used in the authentication of the operating system when logging in.
-Space OS is a new operating system based on the Linux kernel with a number of independent intellectual property rights, with features such as security, reliability, cross-platform and support for interoperability.
-Its login, logout, session establishment, and shutdown are mainly achieved through SDDM (Simple Desktop Display Manager).
-SDDM is an open source display manager that can easily extend its original capabilities by modifying the source code.
 In this project, authentication system is based on SDDM by modifying and adding a large amount of codes.
 Its finger vein recognition is supported through the PAM (Pluggable Authentication Modules) authentication framework, by which the identity of the user is authenticated when they